Amy Ray is 'psyched' for upcoming Brookhaven performance - Reporter Newspapers

 A. I am psyched!
 This is the first time my band had played in over a year, so we are just happy to be together.
 Indigos have been out touring and it has been a curious re-entry with lots of thoughts flying around in everyone’s heads, the audience included, you just never know what someone out there in the crowd has been through, I always try to remember that, and especially now, it hits home.
 We are constantly adjusting to guidelines that affect everything from load-in to the show, to after the show, so it’s keeping us on our toes, but it’s also keeping us humble.

-Read the full interview on Atlanta Intown.
+Read the full interview on Atlanta Intown and listen to her playlist below.